 Tips for applying for a mortgage after bankruptcy

-The last thing you want to do after bankruptcy, is to jump in head first and apply for a mortgage without doing your homework or speaking to a specialist.
+The last thing you want to do after a bankruptcy, is to jump headfirst and apply for a mortgage without doing your homework or speaking to a specialist.

 Check your credit reports